tepperly/nasprint/README.md

 7. Once we've got all the logs and you've come to terms with the toxic logs, it's time to load in the team information.
 Generally, someone from the SSB Sprint committee will be able to send you a `team-registration-2017-02-05.csv` file or something similar.
-It's a 13 column comma separated value file.
-Column 1 is the team name.
-Column 2 is the number of members.
+It's a 15 column comma separated value file.
+Column 1 is the manager's call and column c in the manager's email.
+Column 3 is the team name.
+Column 4 is the number of members.
 The next ten columns are two per team member.
 The first is the team operator's callsign, and the second is the callsign used.
 The last column is the date and time the team was registered.
 The command to load